SpookWorkshop/vessel-frame/readme.md

 ```bash
 sudo nano /boot/firmware/config.txt
 ```
-At the end of the file, under "[all]", add "add dtoverlay=spi0-0cs".
+At the end of the file, under "[all]", add "dtoverlay=spi0-0cs".

 Now reboot the Pi and SSH back in.